tgraupmann/MinecraftChromaMod/README.md

 ## Setup and Build ###

+This section is only needed to build a new mod installer or to make changes to the mod.

 * Install [JDK 1.8 or better](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 * You can also use [OpenJDK](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot).
 Use `OpenJDK 8 (LTS)`